-Many hosts are searching for alternatives to Airbnb, but the Booking.com fees are often a deterrent.
+Many hosts in the vacation rental business are searching for alternatives to Airbnb, but the Booking.com fees are often a deterrent.
 However, if hosts want to stay competitive, it is key that they take the time to read up on how Booking.com works.

 Booking.com is equally popular among travelers.
 Its website gets more than 100 million visitors per month!
 This means that if you look past the more complex fee structure, you will enjoy massive exposure.